qbradq/sharduo/README.md

 including all features required to mine ore and smelt it into ingots.

 ### Current Defects ###
-* Context menus are opening for all single-click events
-* Parameterized clilocs appear to be broken

 ### Required Features and Tasks ###
 * Mobile weight limit and stamina